The Other (Alterity, Dyad, Intersubjectivity) and the Third (Turn to the Third, Thirdness, Triangulation): Social Theory / Social Ontology

 in: Soziale Ungleichheit, kulturelle Unterschiede.
 Verhandlungen des 32.
 Kongresses der Deutschen Gesellschaft für Soziologie in München.
 Teilbd.
 1 u.
 2, hg. v.
 Karl-Siegbert Rehberg, Frankfurt a.M.
 2006, S. 3715-3735.

 Der Dritte / Tertiarität.
-Zu einer Theorieinnovation in den Kultur- und Sozialwissenschaften (The Other / Tertiarity.
-A Theoretical Innovation in Cultural and Social Sciences),
+Zu einer Theorieinnovation in den Kultur- und Sozialwissenschaften,

 in: Hans-Peter Krüger / Gesa Lindemann (Hg.), Philosophische Anthropologie im 21.
 Jahrhundert, Berlin 2006, S. 146-163.

-in: Jürgen Raab / Michaela Pfadenhauer / Peter Stegmaier / Jochen Dreher / Bernt Schnettler (ed.), Phänomenologie und Soziologie.
-Theoretische Positionen, aktuelle Problemfelder und empirische Umsetzungen, Wiesbaden 2008, 121-130.
+in: Jürgen Raab / Michaela Pfadenhauer / Peter Stegmaier / Jochen Dreher / Bernt Schnettler (Hg.), Phänomenologie und Soziologie.
+Theoretische Positionen, aktuelle Problemfelder und empirische Umsetzungen, Wiesbaden 2008, S. 121-130.

 Tertiarität / Der Dritte.
 Soziologie als Schlüsseldisziplin,